AminaOti/Jumpstart/README.md

 # How use this template repository
 ## 1) Convert the template into a new repositry
-This is a template repository for CP Farm.
+This is a template repository for XP Farm.
 To use this template run the command:

 ```
  $ gh repo create REPOSITRY-NAME  --public --confirm --template="github.ibm.com/Amina-Oti/jumpstart"